 - Policies & Procedures Checklist: Verifying In-House Compliance

 Infrastructure Checklist: Verifying Hosting Service Compliance

-Whether you are a covered entity or a business associate, HIPAA compliance is extraordinarily important.
+Whether you are a covered entity or a business associate, HIPAA compliance is critical.
 No one wants their patients to feel that their records are unsafe and could fall into the hands of state-sponsored Chinese hackers (believed responsible for both Anthem and Community Health Systems) or others.
 Also, no one wants the huge HHS fines associated with violations.

 - Firewalls – hardware firewalls, software firewalls, and web application firewalls.